ipatix/agbplay/README.md

   likely want to use BLEP over this one (NEAREST is wayyyyyyy cheaper to compute, though).
 - `LINEAR` = Fast!
 Interpolate samples in a triangular fasion.
-This is what's used on Nintendo's hardware (although with different target samplerates).
+This is what's used with Nintendo's sound driver (although with different target samplerates).
   Recommended for normal sounds.
 - `SINC` = Slow!
 Use a sinc based filter to avoid aliasing.
 For most games this will filter out a lot of the high end freuqnecies.
 The only case I'd